MikeAlpaXRay/R6_datatool/README.md

 <h1>r6stats</h1>
 Date: 2021.03.01 <br>
-Tool to convert the CSV-File form the <a href="https://r6analyst.com/">R6 ANALYST</a> to Pandas Dataframe.
+Tool to convert the CSV-File form the <a href="https://r6analyst.com/">R6 ANALYST</a> to compact fileformat.
 <br>
-Goal to track player and team stats evolved over time.
+Goal to enable datasience